Menu

 • Decreasing

-This type of protection typically associates with an expected reduction in outgoings, such as a reduction in mortgage payments.
+This type of protection is typically associated with an expected reduction in outgoings, such as mortgage payments.

 A premium is a monthly payment paid throughout the fixed-term duration of the cover, and an underwriter calculates this value.